-Students on Co-op are responsible for submitting their Co-op timecards on time, to ensure they remain eligible for the Co-op program, in accordance with the expectation outlined below:
+Students on Co-op are responsible for submitting their electronic Co-op timecards on-time (using Jobready WBL), to ensure they remain eligible for the Co-op program, in accordance with the expectations outlined below:

-- The teacher of record will be responsible for the collection of timecards on Monday during academic week. - The teacher of record will keep accurate records of the status of each student's timecard for each co-op week. - Timecards are to be reviewed and recorded by the teacher of record and a copy shall be submitted to the Co-op Director by Wednesday of the academic week. - Teachers should review timecards for any irregularities that may appear and inform the Co-op Director of observed irregularities or suspected inaccuracies. - Any student who has not submitted a co-op timecard by Friday of the academic week will be marked absent for the previous co-op week and a notice shall be sent to the students' parents informing them of the five (5) unexcused absences and the student's possible removal/suspension from the co-op program for failure to submit the required timecard. - Should a student not submit a timecard for two (2) consecutive co-op weeks they shall be suspended from participation in the co-op program until all missing timecards are submitted. - Upon submission of the timecards the unexcused absences shall be removed. - Continued violations of the timecard policy will result in the student's removal from the co-op program.
+- Students will use the Jobready WBL mobile app to login and logout of work each day. - Students will submit completed electronic timecards (work logs) for employer approval and signature at the end of each co-op week. - The teacher of record will be emailed the completed timecard once the employer has verified and signed the timecard electronically. - The teacher of record will keep accurate records of the status of each student's timecard for each co-op week. - Timecards are to be reviewed and recorded by the teacher of record. - Teachers should review timecards for any irregularities that may appear and inform the Co-op Director of observed irregularities or suspected inaccuracies. - The Co-op Director shall receive all electronic timecards by Wednesday of each academic week.

+- Any student who has not submitted a co-op timecard by Friday of the academic week will be marked absent for the previous co-op week and a notice shall be sent to the students' parent/guardian informing them of the five (5) unexcused absences and the student's possible removal/suspension from the co-op program for failure to submit the required timecard. - Should a student not submit a timecard for two (2) consecutive co-op weeks they shall be suspended from participation in the co-op program until all missing timecards are submitted. - Upon submission of the timecards the unexcused absences shall be removed. - Continued violations of the timecard policy will result in the student's removal from the co-op program.